 The Healthy Families BC website At Work section has tools and resources to help employers and employees create workplaces that support healthy choices and well-being.

 Healthy Workplaces is a free comprehensive workplace wellness program that offers businesses and organizations resources and support they need to create healthy workplaces.
 It is a program of the Canadian Cancer Society, BC and Yukon.

 Improving health and well-being opportunities in a work setting helps employers and employees create workplaces that support healthy choices and well-being.
 Here are some resources:

 Canadian Centre for Occupational Health and Safety Workplace Health and Wellness Guide

 This 190-page pocket guide will help establish a workplace health program (or improve an existing one) by providing information, tips, charts, checklists and illustrations.

 Key worker, supervisor and employer safety tips from WorkSafeBC.

 Working on Wellness

-Working on Wellness gives employers in industrial and resource sectors a workplace wellness program especially designed for men.
+Working on Wellness gives employers in industrial and resource sectors a program especially designed for men.
 The resources include guides, posters and tip sheets that have been tested at worksites in oil and gas, construction and forestry sectors in B.C., and the mining sector in the Northwest Territories.
 The materials get men thinking about their health as another tool in their belt.

 WorkSafeBC is dedicated to promoting workplace health and safety for the workers and employers of this province, consulting with and educate employers and workers and enforcing the Occupational Health and Safety Regulation.